dbaseqp/blog/about.md

     <p>
       Code monkey and *nix nerd for various security competitions I've participated in.
 Former captain of the CCDC team and former co-captain of the CPTC team.
-Formally served as the Vice President of Operations at
+Formerly served as the Vice President of Operations at
       <a href="https://www.calpolyswift.org/" target="_blank">Students With an Interest in the Future of Technology</a>.
-Just happy to spread my knowledge and experience to the anyone interested.
+Made way too many websites/webapps Just happy to spread my knowledge and experience to the anyone interested.
     </p>
   </div>